oglimmer/cyc/ansible/README.md

 * web

 	cyc.home =  <path> where the engine-container is installed.
-Can have a run.sh to start the engine-container
+Can have a run.sh to start the engine-container cyc.jmx = enable|disable, defines if the engine-container process should be called with remote JMX flags cyc.remoteDebug = enable|disable, defines if the engine-container process should be called with remote debugging flags

 * all